soulspace-org/overarch/doc/usage.md

 ### JSON
 The model and view descriptions can be exported to JSON to make their content available to languages for which no EDN implementation exists.
+The export converts each EDN file to JSON.

 ### PlantUML
 The the specified views can be exported to PlantUML C4 diagrams.